Sanofi-Public/risk.assessr/README.md

 Ours goal is to establish a comprehensive and reliable package that helps to determine a package’s reliability and security in terms of maintenance, documentation, and dependencies.

-This package is designed to carry out a risk assessment of internal or open source R packages.
+This package is designed to carry out a risk assessment for internal or open source R packages.

 This packages can: